Plant Heritage Peat Statement

-Plant Heritage fully recognizes the value of peat habitats for biodiversity, carbon storage and water management and the need for their conservation.
-We support the transition to peat free growing media and the proposed dates set out in the government consultation of 2024 for retail and a later date for professional use.
+We recognise fully the value of peat habitats for biodiversity, carbon storage and water management and the need for their conservation.
+We support the transition to peat free growing media.

-However, we wish to see the industry prepared with suitable alternatives, at the required volumes, to not risk the integrity of the National Plant Collections®.
-We also encourage the growing media industry to work with the specialist knowledge of collection holders in developing suitable alternatives.
-We will continue to provide training and support for National Collection Holders and members to help make the transition as soon as possible.
+We also recognise the need for the horticultural industry to be prepared with suitable alternatives, at the required volumes, so that the integrity of the National Plant Collections is not put at risk.
+We encourage the growing media industry to work with the specialist knowledge of National Collection holders in developing suitable alternatives.
+We will continue to provide training and support for Collection holders and Plant Heritage members to help make the transition as soon as possible.

-We represent a diverse range of National Plant Collections and in recognition of the specialist work done in conservation by Collection Holders, believe there is a very limited exemption that should apply for peat obligate plants grown for conservation and research, until proven alternatives are available.
+We represent a diverse range of National Plant Collections, who play a valuable and specialist role in conservation.
 A small number of plant groups are adapted specifically to peat bog habitats.
 Though research is ongoing, peat free alternatives are currently limited in their suitability for these plants and rare taxa could be at risk of being lost.
-Where plants are under threat in their native habitat, ex situ conservation may be critical for the survival of these threatened taxa.
+Where plants are under threat in their native habitat, ex situ conservation (such as the National Plant Collections) may be critical for the survival of these threatened taxa.
+We therefore believe there is a very limited exemption that should apply for peat obligate plants grown for conservation and research, until proven alternatives are available.

 Read on for some case studies of Collection Holders making the transition to peat-free growing, and for links to advice and resources.